-US citizens must have a passport that is valid for at least six months beyond the date of their arrival in Indonesia.
-Those arriving in Indonesia do not need a visa for a tourist stay of 30 days.
+US nationals: US citizens must have a passport that is valid for at least six months from the date of their arrival in Indonesia.
+A visa is required.

-Canadian citizens must have a passport that is valid for at least six months beyond the date of their arrival in Indonesia.
-No visa is required for a maximum stay of 30 days.
+IR nationals: Irish citizens must have a passport that is valid for at least six months from the date of their arrival in Indonesia.
+A visa is required.

-US citizens must have a passport that is valid for at least six months beyond the date of their arrival in Indonesia.
-Those arriving in Indonesia do not need a visa for a tourist stay of 30 days.
+NZ nationals: New Zealand citizens must have a passport that is valid for at least six months from the date of their arrival in Indonesia.
+A visa is required.

 Passengers to Indonesia of most nationalities can obtain a 30-day visa on arrival, provided that: (i) they arrive at a major Indonesian airport; (ii) their passport contains at least one unused visa page for the visa-on-arrival sticker; (iii) they are holding return/onward tickets, and the necessary travel documentation for their next destination; and (iv) they can show proof of sufficient funds to cover their stay in Indonesia (at least USD 1,000 or a valid credit card).
 The cost of a 30 day visa as of December 2016 is USD 35.
 Those nationalities not permitted to purchase a visa on arrival must obtain a visa prior to their arrival in the country.